jhmcstanton/jhmcstanton.github.io/posts/brews/2018-07-17-better-not-pout-mcstout.markdown

 Of course, the recipe wasn't quite the same, and my wife and I brewed it, so we went ahead and just renamed it Better Not Pout McStout for good measure.

-Unfortunately, I don't have the exist ingredient list of what ended up in the wort that day, but the list should be pretty close to the linked recipe above.
+Unfortunately, I don't have the exact ingredient list of what ended up in the wort that day, but the list should be pretty close to the linked recipe above.
 The main differences that I can recall in our brew were:

 - No addition of brewing salts